 Conor MacNeill (conor at cortexebusiness.com.au)

 Conor is a senior developer at Cortex eBusiness, where he develops J2EE based systems.
 In his spare time he helps with the development of the Ant build tool.
-He is also serving as the Chairman of this PMC.
+Until 08/2016 he was also serving as the Chairman of this PMC.

 (rubys at us.ibm.com)

 Sam takes a perverse pleasure in integrating disparate things.
 He is a member of the PHP group, Apache XML PMC, Apache sponsor for the xml-soap subproject and convener of ECMA TC39 TG3.